rpf13/sunshine/README.md

 This chapter will describe each feature of the application.

 The main goal of this app was to show and improve my Python skills.
 The deployment via Heroku as well as the deployment template / terminal emulation inside the browser, were provided to be used in this project.
 With this, there came some limitations.
-Furthermore, this project is not responsive and runs only on bigger screens (tablet or bigger). **Please Note, this app will only run in Chrome browser, without any issues!** This is due to limitations in the way the app is deployed, made accessible as a Terminal app inside the browser as well as some browser issues.
+Furthermore, this project is not responsive and runs only on bigger screens. **Please Note, this app will only run in Chrome or Edge browser, without any issues!** This is due to limitations in the way the app is deployed, made accessible as a Terminal app inside the browser as well as some browser issues.
 More details on that in the testing / bugs section.

 ### Existing Features